 Deduction for Contribution to Pension Account

-a.
-Employee’s contribution – Section 80CCD (1) is allowed to an individual who makes deposits to his/her pension account.
-Maximum deduction allowed is 10% of salary (in case the taxpayer is an employee) or 20% of gross total income (in case the taxpayer being self-employed) or Rs 1, 50,000, whichever is less.
+You can claim this if you deposit in your pension account.
+Maximum deduction you can avail is 10% of salary (in case the taxpayer is an employee) or 20% of gross total income (in case the taxpayer being self-employed) or Rs 1.5 lakh – whichever is less.

 b.Deduction for self-contribution to NPS – section 80CCD (1B)